 Next Economic Summit

-- We have accepted the invitation of Prime Minister Thatcher to meet next July in London.
+- We have accepted the invitation of the President of the United States to meet next year in the United States of America.

 Back to Index